Top 14 Venture Capital Firms Investing in Manufacturing Startups

 Late Stage VC Firms in Manufacturing

-It's also worth noting that many venture capital investment firms invest across multiple stages, from seed to growth.
+It's also worth noting that some venture capital firms invest across multiple stages, from a company's inception through to its exit.

 1. Eclipse Ventures

-Based in Palo Alto, Eclipse Ventures invests in companies that are modernizing physical industries.
-They support businesses from the seed stage through to post-IPO, focusing on sectors like manufacturing and logistics.
+Eclipse Ventures invests in companies building foundational technology for physical industries.
+They partner with founders from seed to later stages, focusing on sectors like manufacturing, logistics, and transportation.

 - Geographical presence: Palo Alto, California